 What and When to Plant

-These are annuals that we have found will grow well in a normal mild southeast Texas winter.
+The following is a list of annuals that we have found will grow well in a normal mild southeast Texas winter.
 Some of these will take very cold weather without any damage at all.

 Alyssum-is a mild winter annual that grows 5” tall x 8” wide.
 Needs at least 6 hours of full sun, small fragrant flowers, great border plant, comes in white, purple, pink.
 Low growing.
 Deer Resistant.
 Wait until October to plant.